rougier/matplotlib-tutorial/README.rst

 plot.
 Starting from the default settings, we'll enrich the figure step by step to make it nicer.

-First step is to get the data for the sine and cosine functions:
+The first step is to get the data for the sine and cosine functions:

 ::

    import numpy as np

-   X = np.linspace(-np.pi, np.pi, 256,endpoint=True)
+   X = np.linspace(-np.pi, np.pi, 256, endpoint=True)
-   C,S = np.cos(X), np.sin(X)
+   C, S = np.cos(X), np.sin(X)

-X is now a numpy array with 256 values ranging from -π to +π (included).
+X is now a NumPy array with 256 values ranging from -π to +π (included).
 C is the cosine (256 values) and S is the sine (256 values).

 To run the example, you can download each of the examples and run it using::